eclipse-archived/ceylon-lang.org/documentation/1.3/tour/sequences.md

     sequence = [1, *sequence];
     sequence = [2, *sequence];

-So now, naturally, its time to learn about sequences.
+So now, naturally, it's time to learn about sequences.

 ## Sequences